LeaVerou/lea.verou.me/2021/11/on-yak-shaving-and-md-block-an-html-element-for-markdown/index.md

 ---
-title: "On Yak Shaving and &lt;md-block>, a new HTML element for Markdown"
+title: "On Yak Shaving and <md-block>, a new HTML element for Markdown"
 date: "2021-11-26"
 categories:
   - "original"
   - "personal"
   - "releases"
 tags:
+  - "js"
   - "esm"
   - "markdown"
   - "stretchy"